bryanqb07/bryanqb07.github.io/posts/kanboard_password.md

 title: "Kanboard CVE-2025-52560"
 ---

+## Password Reset Poisoning via Host Header Injection

-## Identifying the Vulnerability
+### Identifying the Vulnerability

-So on a whim, this past week I decided to check out Kanboard, an open source Kanban-like sprint task management software.
+So on a whim, this past week I decided to check out [Kanboard](https://github.com/kanboard/kanboard/) , an open source Kanban-like sprint task management software.
 It's a medium-sized project, with over 13k Github stars and several published security audits, so I thought it would be a decent challenge for me.

 I spent the first few days getting comfortable with the app and looking through the routes.
 After going down some major rabbitholes chasing the usual suspects (SQLi, XSS), I decided to take a step back and take a more holistic view of the app itself.